YahyaYasser74/ytclient-xbmc9.11/README.md

 i really learnt a lot from that project from coding to more technology's logic and knowledge.

 this script maybe be useless for some people but, i really hope you enjoy as i did, this is really peak for anyone who has xbmc 9.11, skins, and stuff.

+oh, and don't forget to shout out for feedbacks and pull requests for future features and bugs' fixations, your feedback really matters.

 \this script is used for the next open-source components/